ConnorLinfoot/BetterChat/README.md

 * Permission to access all channels - betterchat.all.
 * Config option to set default channel.
 * Custom chat prefix per channel.
+* Custom channel commands - /<channel> <message>.
+* Remember players channels option - If they player re-logs or the server restarts/reloads the player will be on the same channel.
+* Fixed players been in "null" channel on reload.

 #### Version 1.0
 * Initial Release.